The Holy Grail Press

 Pretty amazing, huh?
 I took out these walls here so the whole house would have that gallery feel.
 It'll look a lot better once I get the walls patched.
 I got all the shelves from IKEA.
 The foam on all the shelves – you can get that in bulk online.

 Over here... these are some of my favourites.
 This one.
 This one was my first.
-It was from my nightlight when I was a kid.
-This is the left turn signal bulb in the first car I ever owned.
+It’s from my nightlight when I was a kid.
+This is the left turn signal bulb from the first car I ever owned.
 A 1964 Chevy Impala.
-This one was from the streetlight in front of my childhood home.
+This one is from the streetlight in front of my childhood home.
 I'm not saying how I got it.

 This is the automotive wing.
 These are all car headlights.
 Ford here.
 That's Chevy.
 Chrysler.
 Dodge.
 Foreign.
 Exotics.
 Check this one out.
 It's from a 1992 Ferrari F40.
 I paid $38 for that, including shipping.
 It would've cost considerably more had it not been burnt out.